 - content marketing strategy for authors, publishers, and businesses

-What I can’t help with:
+What we can’t help with

-- Reading, reviewing or editing your book
+- Reading, reviewing or editing your manuscript or full-length book

-- Finding you an agent or publisher
+- Finding you or referring you to an agent or publisher

 - Submitting your work to agents/publishers or managing that process